Health informatics: Russia

-One of the main issues of the post-Soviet medical health care system was the absence of the united system providing optimisation of work for medical institutes with one, single database and structured appointment schedule and hence hours-long lines.
+One of the main issues of the post-Soviet medical health care system was the absence of the united system providing optimization of work for medical institutes with one, single database and structured appointment schedule and hence hours-long lines.
 Efficiency of medical workers might have been also doubtful because of the paperwork administrating or lost book records.

 Along with the development of the information systems IT and health care departments in Moscow agreed on design of a system that would improve public services of health care institutes.
 Tackling the issues appearing in the existing system, the Moscow Government ordered that the design of a system would provide simplified electronic booking to public clinics and automate the work of medical workers on the first level.

-The system designed for that purposes was called EMIAS (United Medical Information and Analysis System) and presents an electronic health record (EHR) with the majority of other services set in the system that manages the flow of patients, contains outpatient card integrated in the system, and provides an opportunity to manage consolidated managerial accounting and personalised list of medical help.
+The system designed for that purposes was called EMIAS (United Medical Information and Analysis System) and presents an electronic health record (EHR) with the majority of other services set in the system that manages the flow of patients, contains outpatient card integrated in the system, and provides an opportunity to manage consolidated managerial accounting and personalized list of medical help.
 Besides that, the system contains information about availability of the medical institutions and various doctors.

-The implementation of the system started in 2013 with the organisation of one computerised database for all patients in the city, including a front-end for the users.
+The implementation of the system started in 2013 with the organization of one computerized database for all patients in the city, including a front-end for the users.
 EMIAS was implemented in Moscow and the region and it is planned that the project should extend to most parts of the country.